 Each Committee Member must be available to perform all the duties required by this Ordinance, the Tribe’s By-Laws and applicable policies and procedures.

-Tribal Council Housing Department.
-The General Council hereby delegates to the Tribal Council the Housing Department to oversee the operation of the Housing Committee as described in more detail in Section IV.I below, to change the number of positions on the Board as it deems appropriate, and to allow for certain positions on the Board to be filled by non-Members with financial, real estate or construction experience and expertise, subject to available budget.
+Tribal Council Oversight of Housing Committee.
+The General Community Council hereby delegates to the Tribal Council the Housing Department to oversee the operation of the Housing Committee as described in more detail in Section IV.I below, to change the number of positions on the Board as it deems appropriate, and to allow for certain positions on the Board to be filled by non-Members with financial, real estate or construction experience and expertise, subject to available budget.

 Removal; Vacancy.

 Grounds for Removal.
-The Tribal Council shall have the Housing Department to remove a Committee Member from office for any of the following reasons:
+The Tribal Council may remove a Committee Member from office for any of the following reasons:

 Failure to perform the duties of office, including attendance at all duly called meetings of the Board without good cause (such as illness or a family or work-related emergency)